You won’t be able to add another monitor to the computer, if the second monitor is not being detected by your Windows computer.

 3. Update Graphics Card Drivers

-Follow the steps below to see if an updated driver is available for the Graphics Card.
+Follow the steps below to check if an updated driver is available for the Graphics Card installed on your computer.

-2. On Device Manager screen, expand the entry for Display Adapters > right-click on the Graphics Driver and click on Update driver.
+2. On Device Manager screen, expand Display Adapters entry > right-click on the Graphics Driver and click on Update driver.

-3. On the next screen, select Search automatically for updated driver software option and follow the onscreen instructions to Update Driver.
+3. On the next screen, select Search automatically for updated driver software option and follow the instructions to update the Driver.

 4. Repeat the above steps to for other Graphics Cards installed on your computer.